- 65 Mario Capecchi Drive, Salt Lake City, Utah,84132 801-585-6641

 - Due to its rarity and its similarities with other diseases, blepharospasm is often misdiagnosed.
 Following conditions should be considered in the differential diagnosis while evaluating a suspected case of blepharospasm:

-- Ptosis: Ptosis is sometimes referred to as Blepharoptosis.
+- Ptosis: Ptosis is may also be called Blepharoptosis.
 It refers to an eyelid which is droopy.
-This could cause a loss of vision, especially while reading, headaches, and eyebrow strain.
+This may possibly cause a loss of vision, especially while reading, headaches, and eyebrow strain.